jhrcook/100DaysOfSwift/README.md

 **Day 92 - September 19, 2019:** I attended my second Learn Swift Boston meetup tonight.
 The theme was "Zero to App" so we built an app that shows the decibel level reading from the microphone.
 I learned a lot of useful iOS information, but some of the most valuable lessons were learnt from watching Zev and Sean code in real time.

 **Day 93 - September 20, 2019:** I began work on a simple app to help me track the germination of my seeds.
 This will just be a simple app for my personal use.
 I actually planned out how the framework of the app before beginning and made a suprising amount of progress for a few minutes of actual coding.
 This was a great demonstration of how much I have learned thus far.

+**Day 94 - September 21, 2019:** I continued work on the germination tracker app and mainly just struggled with setting up the detail view controller for the app.
+It's been awhile since I've had to interact (fight) with `UIScrollView`, so this is good practice.